Rhug Estate: The ultimate farm-to-doorstep meat box

-Lamb meat can be extremely good but also quite disappointing if you are not an amateur (beware of the double meaning here) of that gamey taste that usually cheaper lamb carries: if it’s very strong it’s simply unpleasant, it doesn’t indicate quality at all.
+Lamb meat can be extremely good but also quite disappointing if you are not an amateur (beware of the double meaning here) of that gamey taste that cheaper lamb sometimes carries: if it’s very strong it’s simply unpleasant; it doesn’t indicate quality at all.

-Beautiful colour, nearly-sweet taste and extremely succulent, this rump begs you to pour some good red wine in a glass and, right after, in your mouth.
+A beautiful colour, almost sweet in taste and extremely succulent, this rump begs you to pour some good red wine in a glass and straight into your mouth.

 Fillet steak and burger

-The most expensive cut and the low-cost deal cooked and tried at the same time.
+We cooked and tried the most expensive cut and the low-cost deal at the same time.
 The meat ground for the burger is excellent but the black pepper aroma ends up covering its actual taste.
-The fillet of beef is hands down the best of all these pieces of meat, and that isn’t an obvious conclusion.
-Although the most tender, fillet steaks do not stand out for their flavour, but very rarely you can find farmers whose animals and aging techniques can deliver both characteristics: Rhug Estate proves to belong to that club.
+The fillet of beef is hands down the best of all these pieces of meat; that isn’t an obvious conclusion as although the most tender, fillet steaks do not stand out for their flavour.
+However, very rarely you can find farmers whose animals and aging techniques can deliver both characteristics: Rhug Estate proves to belong to that club.

 Filippo L’Astorina, the Editor